shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 The player module works so closely with the server that player module testing will happen in server program testing.

+The server module runs with a bot as well as a seeded game with pre-determined steps.
+It can be found in the servertest.sh file

 ### integration testing